Jigsy1/mIRCd/README.md

 # 2021:

 I have decided to try and attempt this again from scratch.

 Scripts are separated this time, and I am currently focusing on connection handling first before jumping ahead like I usually have a bad habit of doing.

+27/06/2021: Connection handling is coming along nicely, as well as "Ping Timeout" and Socket errors.

 -Jigsy